Best Biological Filter Media For Your Aquarium & Canister Filter!

 [Best Bio Media For Canister Filter]

-Aquaneat Bio Ceramic Rings are dedicated to keeping your aquarium water neat and clean by proving top-notch biological filtration for your tank.
+Aquaneat Bio Ceramic Rings are dedicated to keeping your aquarium water neat and clean by providing top-notch biological filtration for your tank.
 This media comes in 6 bags of small ceramic cylinders that can boost the growth of helpful bacteria within the aquarium that can keep your fish healthy.

 - Mesh bag: Comes in reusable mesh carrier bags with zippers.